OADA/oada-cache/README.md

 ```

 ## Watch
 Resource watching provides a change feed of updates on demand from the resource rooted at the given `path`.
 Watches are implemented as an extension of a GET request when the 'watch' key is supplied.
 When a watch is established, it will automatically keep the cache synced with the incoming change feed.
 When a watch is initiated, the current `_rev` of the resources is automatically passed along, and any remote changes will be pushed down to bring that resource up to date.
-The optional `function` key of the `watch` object is used to supply a callback function as changes are received; this callback receives a `payload` argument containing the change.
+The optional `callback` key of the `watch` object is used to supply a callback function as changes are received; this callback receives a `payload` argument containing the change.
 The `payload` key of the `watch` object is used to supply additional data to the callback payload.
 ```javascript
 const watchHandler = function(payload) {
   console.log(payload); // {foo: 'bar', response: {...}, request: {...}}